Maple Class Updates

 Class 1/2 Maple

-Spring Term 2019 Newsletter
+Summer Term 2019 Newsletter

-This term, PE is on Thursday Morning and Friday Morning.
-The children will be practising the skills needed for tennis and football and using these to play games against each other.
+PE is on Thursday Morning and Friday Morning.
+The children will be introduced to some gymnastic skills on the mats and beginning to get ready for sports day with athletics.
+They will also be practising their May Day dancing.
 Please ensure your child has the correct PE kit at school.
-With the colder months approaching, please ensure you include jogging bottoms and a jumper and please make sure ALL kit is labelled.
+Although the weather is getting warmer, please ensure you include jogging bottoms and a jumper and please make sure ALL kit is labelled.
 It can very quickly become lost.